Skip to main content

 Choose this option to issue a refund first and then cancel a reservation.
 This option works well if the system user needs to issue refunds to a small number of players because there is no bulk approve option.

-Go to the Affected Reservations table.
+Go to the Affected Bookings table on the Closures screen.
 Select a row and click the pencil icon.

 Scroll down to the bottom of the Edit Reservation page and click the blue Transactions button.